grahamgilbert/macscripts/Puppet-Bootstrap/README.md

 Open up puppet_bootstrap and edit the address of the Puppet Server to match your own environment and add the flags required to the puppet_install.py script.
 ##What's happening
-We pop theLoginItem (the script that does the real work) in /usr/local/management, and then loop over all the user's with home directories in /Users (thus avoiding our management account with it's home in /var) putting a LaunchAgent in each user's home.
-We then put the LaunchAgent in the default user template.
-The script will delete the LaunchAgent after it has run, so it will only set the Login Item once.
+We pop puppet_bootstrap (the script that does the real work) in /usr/local/puppet_bootstrap.
+This then runs at boot, and downloads the latest version of the real bootstrap script.